 - High Turnover Rate: The position of Archbishop itself.

 - Historical In-Joke: Richard's exclamation of 'who will rid me of this turbulent priest?' and the knights mistaking it for an order to kill actually happened to Henry II.

 - Locked Away in a Monastery: Although in this case, Edmund is made head of it.

-- The Magnificent: Edmund is known as Archbishop Edmund the Unwilling.
+- The Magnificent: Edmund is known with the less than imposing title of Archbishop Edmund the Unwilling.